 Well, 4 days a week you follow a ‘regular’ schedule and wake-up at 8:00am.
 Teen Campus wakes-up 20 minutes later.
 The remaining 3 days, you follow a ‘late breakfast’ schedule and wake-up at 8:50am.
 The regular schedule includes 7 periods each day.
 The first period is a ‘sign-up’ period for your electives (unless you’re a Junior).
 Each activity period is an hour that includes 10-minute travel time between activities.
 We meet at flagpole twice a day for flag lowering & raising.
 Evening Activities begin at 7:45pm (8:30pm on Teen Campus).
 There’s a different evening activity each night of the week!

 Actually, weekends at camp are kinda like any other day of the week.
 In fact, during camp it’s easy to forget what day of the week it is!
 Anyway, the weekend program is the same as the weekday program.
-Cayuga’s trips are generally scheduled on weekdays.
+Every day of the week is action-packed!

 You’ll get the scoop from your counselors.
 They’ll explain everything to you, and will show you how to sign-up for your daily electives; join intercamp tournament teams; ride in horse shows; sign-up for clinics & trips; and so on.
 The Senior Staff make announcements at flagpole assemblies to remind you of what’s going on.
 More camp news (like cabin inspection scores, team rosters, tournament brackets) is posted daily on the Bulletin Board.

-On your first day, your counselor will give you & your cabinmates a tour around camp.
+On your first day, the counselors will give you & your cabinmates a tour around camp.
 We’ll show you the location of all activity sites, cookout & overnight areas, the health center, and other buildings.
-The Elective Program Staff also lend a helping-hand since they’re always checking-in at the activity sites and collecting attendance rosters.
+The Elective Program Staff will also lend a helping-hand since they’re always checking-in at the activity sites.
 By the way, a map of all activity sites and program meeting areas is posted on the Bulletin Board.

 If you’re entering 4th grade or lower after camp, you’re in the Junior Division, which means you follow a ‘structured’ activity schedule that's already set-up for you.
 Your scheduled activities are different each day of the week.
-You travel to your activities with your cabinmates, and you’ll always be with your cabin counselor.
+As a junior, you travel to your activities with your cabinmates, and you’ll always be with your cabin counselor.

 If you’re entering 5th grade or higher, you select your activities each morning after breakfast.
 You sign-up at the same time as other campers in your age group.
 This way, you can meet-up with your friends and plan your activity schedules together.
 Over 60 activities are offered daily.
 The Elective Program is very popular!